phalcon-orphanage/docs/en/reference/forms.rst

     $this->forms->set('login', new LoginForm());

-Using the unique name, forms can be accesed in any part of the application:
+Using the unique name, forms can be accessed in any part of the application:

 .. code-block:: php